winstromming/sassdown/README.md

 ## The "sassdown" Task

 Run the task using `grunt sassdown`.
-Task targets, files and options may be specified according to the grunt [Configuring tasks](http://gruntjs.com/configuring-tasks) guide.
+Task targets, files and options may be specified according to the grunt [Configuring tasks](http://gruntjs.com/configuring-tasks) guide. **While in development** if you encounter any confusing issues, do try running `grunt sassdown --verbose` - this will output the full process.

 ### Overview
 In your project's Gruntfile, add a section named `sassdown` to the data object passed into `grunt.initConfig()`.